Good Practice

 Good practice refers to what is currently accepted by the sector and regulators as meeting your legal responsibilities to manage risk.
 You must operate at good practice or better to meet your legal responsibilities.

 Ideally, good practice is recorded.
-The Activity Safety Guidelines (ASGs) and Good Practice Guidelines (GPGs) listed below are the usual go to.
-Other ways good practice is indicated include codes of conduct, standards, professional association guidelines, and qualification syllabuses.
+The Activity Safety Guidelines (ASGs) and Good Practice Guidelines (GPGs) are the usual go-to.
+Other ways good practice is indicated include codes of conduct, professional association guidelines, and qualification syllabuses.

 Finding reliable information

 Knowing where to find and how to identify reliable good practice information is critical.
-It’ll often involve using a combination of written resources and technical advice.
+It’ll often involve using a combination of technical advice and written resources.

 Written resources

-The sector and regulators develop a range of written resources to support good practice.
+The sector and government develop a range of written resources to support good practice, including guidelines, codes of practice, and standards.

 When deciding how much to rely on a document, ask the following: